orchestral/toolkit-docs/src/testbench/basic/define-databases.md

 # Define Databases

-Package developer should be using `ServiceProvider::loadMigrationsFrom()` feature to automatically handle migrations for packages.
+Package developer should be either use `ServiceProvider::loadMigrationsFrom()` feature to automatically handle migrations for packages or define the migrations manually using the recommended guide below.

 ## Automatically execute migrations